 According to Jewish custom any part of a day, however small, is included as part of a full day.
 Since the Jews reckoned part of a day as a full day, the "three days and three nights" could permit a crucifixion on the 7th day of the week.
 Jesus was placed in the tomb on the weekly Sabbath and that period was reckoned as a full day.
 He remained in the tomb for the entire second day during the high Sabbath.
 Finally, Jesus spent the evening and then rose early on the first day of the week which was reckoned as the third full day.

-This phenomena is exemplified in Scripture in the book of Esther:
+This phenomenon is exemplified in Scripture in the book of Esther:

 "Go, assemble all the Jews who are found in Susa, and fast for me; do not eat or drink for three days, night or day.
 I and my maidens also will fast in the same way," Esther 4:16